CollegeRideOut/BusyTutor/README.md

 - Tree display (gpt the great)
 - change "mode" tree view to current environment
 - can only click the current environment
+- when exiting goes to parent
+- button to change between Tree and Env mode

 ### Up Next